Cagrilintide: Weight Reduction Research From Clinical Trials

 Subsequently, expected regulatory submission: 2026-2027

 Furthermore, Novo Nordisk is conducting the Phase 3 REDEFINE program.
 Ultimately, results from these trials will determine if and when Cagrilintide becomes available for prescription use.
-Therefore, continued monitoring of trial progress is important for interested patients.
+Therefore, continued monitoring of trial progress is important for interested research subject(s) in published studies.

 Frequently Asked Questions About Cagrilintide Weight Loss Peptide